 Common Shredder Issues and How to Resolve Them

 Securing confidential information is important in any setting and disposing of this information if it is on paper, is essential.
 Using a paper shredder is a great way to ensure personal information is disposed off correctly if desired.
 We wouldn’t want any important paper information to go missing and fall into the wrong hands, so it is important to destroy these in a safe and effortless way.
-However as with any machinery, things can sometimes go amiss and so, we have a comprised a straightforward guide to help you fix any problems that you should have with your shredder.
+However as with any print finishing supplies, things can sometimes go amiss and so, we have a comprised a straightforward guide to help you fix any problems that you should have with your shredder.

 1. Help! – My Paper is Stuck